dschenkelman/feature-change/README.md

 Once you are sure that there are no more differences you can just remove it.

+This [blog post](https://auth0.com/blog/2015/10/27/feature-changes-at-auth0/) explains how it is used at Auth0.

 ## Install
 ```
 npm i -S feature-change